jankichauhan/BoardGamesRatings/README.md

  ## Future Analysis
 There is an increase in higher ratings over the years.
 Is it because the production quality has gotten better?

-Using the same feature set can we predict if the game will be popular?

 How does kickstarter factors in game ratings, it definitely creates awareness before the game goes to production.